Class Attendance/Absence Policy

 Students are expected to attend all classes.
 Consistent attendance offers the most effective opportunity for students to understand concepts, materials and expectations of those courses in which they are enrolled.
 Although some courses do not use attendance as a criterion for grading, there are others where in-class participation is an integral part of the course.
 Examples include, but are not limited to, seminars and courses that require public speaking, laboratories, language learning, group discussions or internships.
 Frequent absences from these types of courses, whether excused or unexcused, may affect the final grade.
 Faculty who use absences as a factor in grading must explain in the course syllabus what effect even an excused absence might have on the evaluation of a student’s work.

-- It is policy of the university to excuse the absences of students for the following reasons:
+1. It is the policy of the university to excuse the absences of students for the following reasons:

 - illness or injury when the student is unable to attend class